 The reality is that more banks are aggressively pursuing Short Sales and agents (like the one who gave you this report) who understand how to process them.
 Freddie Macâ recently hosted a national training webinar for real estate agents where they expressly stated the organizational goal of “eliminating distressed assets through modification or short sale”.

-3. You Must be Behind in on your Mortgage in Order to Negotiate a Short Sale
+3. You Must be Behind on your Mortgage to Negotiate a Short Sale

-While it is true that initially some lenders wanted you to be in default (missed a payment) before they were willing to consider a short sale – this trend has almost all together reversed.
-Today lenders are looking for verifiable hardship, monthly cash flow shortfall or pending shortfall and insolvency.
+While it is true that initially, some lenders wanted you to be in default (missed a payment) before they were willing to consider a short sale – this trend has almost all altogether reversed.
+Today lenders are looking for verifiable hardship, monthly cash flow shortfall, or pending shortfall and insolvency.